 - Eat a variety of vegetables, especially dark-green, red, and orange vegetables, and beans and peas

-The American Academy of Pediatrics has the following recommendations for consuming fruit juice:
+The American Academy of Pediatrics2 has the following recommendations for consuming fruit juice:

-- Limit juice to 4-6 oz per day in children 1 to 6 years
+- Limit juice to 4-6 oz per day in children 4-6 years old

 - Fruit juice offers no nutritional benefits over whole fruits – whole fruits provide fiber and other nutrients